jfyne/live/README.md

 In production it is often required to have multiple instances of the same application running, in order to handle this live has a PubSub element.
 This allows nodes to publish onto topics and receive those messages as if they were all running as the same instance.
+See the [cluster example](https://github.com/jfyne/live-examples/tree/main/cluster) for usage.